srikarg/srikarg.github.io/src/pages/posts/2013-04-07-more-information-slider.md

 ---
-title: "A More Information Slider with jQuery"
+title: 'A More Information Slider with jQuery'
 layout: post
 toc: true
 share: true
 comments: true
 ---

 Welcome again readers!
 Today, I have a quick little tutorial for displaying information about a certain image only when the user clicks on the said image.

 # The HTML

 First, we need some simple HTML to hold our images.
 I'll use a simple grid of quarters with an image inside each of them.

 ```html
 <div class="quarter">